 Two or three components will be necessary depending on your preferences and intended end product.
 Two required components are an extract and a thinning agent.
 The extract is the base and main focus of the cart, while the thinning agents are used to add character and manage viscosity of the final product.
 You may decide to use a combination of a couple thinning agents to radically heighten the experience of your cart with beautiful sensory satisfying aromas and flavors.
 Crafting a mix with great balance, desired potency, and delicious flavor is an art and can become an obsession.

-The starting place and base of the cartridge is a great CO or CBD extraction.
+The starting place and base of the cartridge is a great CO or CBD Oil.
 I prefer to make my own extractions using the Source Turbo and EtOH PRO by Extractcraft (extractcraft.com) for three reasons.
 First, I can control exactly what’s going into my extract.
 Using food-grade ethanol extraction in a closed loop system is healthy and safe.
 Second, it’s WAY better quality in terms of potency, terpenes, and flavor.
-Third, and most importantly, trim can work great because using advanced filtering and adding terpene profiles can transform losing trim into a hero cart mix.
+Third, trim can work great because using advanced filtering and adding terpene profiles can transform losing trim into a hero cart mix.
 Using trim to make quality vape cartridges is a huge value and the ExtractCraft products make it possible.
 Last, it is incredibly fun to craft your own carts exactly how you like them and blow peoples minds when you share them.

 Carriers, Liquidizers, and Terpenes